a24710/api-test/readme.md

 Create a new file in the project root directory called .env.local (including dots)

 Insert a new line and replace PASSPHRASE with the one you introduced before.
-Don't introduce blanks, just type it as show here.
+Don't introduce blanks, just type it as shown here.

     JWT_PASSWORD="PASSPHRASE"